 North East Ohio Democratic Veterans Caucus Endorses Mohammad Faraj for Cleveland Ward 7 City Council

-The North East Ohio Democratic Veterans Caucus (NEODVC), a dedicated group of men and women advocating for the veteran and military community, has announced their endorsement of Mohammad Faraj for Cleveland Ward 7 City Council in the 2025 Cleveland City Council election.
+The North East Ohio Democratic Veterans Caucus (NEODVC), a dedicated group of men and women striving to bring awareness to the needs of the veteran and military community, recently announced their endorsement of Mohammad Faraj for Cleveland Ward 7 City Council.

 “This is an incredible honor,” states Mohammad.
 “During my first day of canvassing, I had a conversation with a veteran who shared with me that a politician hadn’t knocked his door in over 30 years.
 Amplifying the voices of veterans in local government is key to addressing problems pertaining to housing, public transportation, and healthcare.
 I’m looking forward to what we’re going to achieve together.”